timber-dev-society/tiimber/GET_STARTED.md

 ```

-Then we need to create your index.php and call your Application.
+Then we need to create a index.php and call your Application.

 `in index.php`